jacinth360/Rshiny_basic-/README.md

 Feedback and contributions are welcome!
 If you have any suggestions for improving the application or want to contribute new features, feel free to open an issue or submit a pull request.

 ## Contact
-For inquiries or support, please contact (mailto:jacinth@bu.edu).
+For inquiries or support, please contact jacinth@bu.edu